teacherguy2020/now-playing/README.md

 If `sudo -n true` fails, configure sudoers on moOde for the `moode` user (or your configured SSH user) to allow the minimum commands needed by this project.

 Use **Config → Network & Runtime → Check SSH + Paths** as your verification step after setup.

-## Current branch workflow

-Typical flow used in this project:

-1. Make/test changes on live Pi when needed
-2. Sync back to local repo
-3. Commit + push to `jarvis/refactor-api-structure`

 ## License